Code-Institute-Submissions/Siobhanmcc-ms-2_May_Resub/README.md

 ## Design
 ### Colour Scheme

-The main colour used in the site is dark grey.
+The main colour used in the site is light grey.

 ### Typography
 The main font used for the site is Open Sans.